makertum/Hoverlay-II/README.md

 - [ ] finish writing to do list

 <h2>Credits and Licensing</h2>
-Hoverlay II and all application code is licensed under GPL V3 http://www.gnu.org/licenses/gpl.html.
+Hoverlay II and all application code is licensed under <a href="http://www.gnu.org/licenses/gpl.html" target="_blank">GPL V3</a>.
 This project would not have been possible without open source hard- and software.
 Special thanks the following open source projects, that have been used in making and/or are part of Hoverlay II:

 <h3>Hardware Design:</h3>